jonx0037/DS_6371_Project/README.md

 ## License

-This project is licensed under the terms of the included LICENSE file.
+This project is licensed under the terms of the included MIT LICENSE file.